Skip to main content

 Public Transit to South Loop in Chicago

-Wondering how to get to South Loop in Chicago, United States?
+Wondering how to get to South Loop in Chicago?
 Moovit helps you find the best way to get to South Loop with step-by-step directions from the nearest public transit station.

 Moovit provides free maps and live directions to help you navigate through your city.
 View schedules, routes, timetables, and find out how long does it take to get to South Loop in real time.

 Looking for the nearest stop or station to South Loop?
-Check out this list of stops closest to your destination: Roosevelt & State (East); State & Roosevelt (North); Michigan & Roosevelt (South); Michigan & Roosevelt (North); Museum Campus/11th St.; Harrison; Lasalle; Roosevelt.
+Check out this list of stops closest to your destination: Roosevelt & State (East); State & Roosevelt (North); Roosevelt; Michigan & Roosevelt (South); Museum Campus/11th St.; Lasalle.

 Want to see if there’s another route that gets you there at an earlier time?
 Moovit helps you find alternative routes or times.
 Get directions from and directions to South Loop easily from the Moovit App or Website.